skade/yakshav.es/_sources/how-I-came-to-rust.md

 * Rust has working complaint structures.
 If I have a problem with how things are going, I know where to send them.
 I know someone will reply with appropriate urgency.
 (A week or so, we are hobbyists)
 * Issues, especially social ones, will be dealt with.
 At some point, obviously, but we work on things.
 I like the way the project is improving at a steady pace and not rushing things.
 * Actively working for a good tone and balance.
 Rust has people of many cultures and communication issues arise from that.
 I don't want to make that sound like I'm the master of this, I have been called out multiple times for ways of arguing or tone.
 This is great, it starts a conversation and allows to check behaviour.
+* Meeting culture!
+Most people have and aversion to meetings (and probably for good reasons), but I believe we get many things right: meetings are short, punctual, productive, pre-planned and on point.
+People's time is precious, especially hobbyist time!
 * No "you must be this tall to be a project member".
 If you want to start working on something on the project, in any capacity, let us know!
 * We appreciate that people have lives outside of the project.
 You can only spend 4 hours a month?
 Cool, let's make sure they count!